qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 ``Unjoinable features from first layer`` [vector: any] |34|
   Optional

-  This vector layer contains only the features that don't match the geometric predicate.
+  Vector layer of the non matching features resulting from the joining.

 .. _qgisjoinattributesbylocation: